When you submit to a DIU solicitation, we'll ask you to include a solution brief. Here's some guidance about what that entails.

 In this video, the Defense Innovation Unit's Travis DeMeester (contractor) shares some best practices and guidance for commercial companies looking to submit a solution brief to a DIU solicitation.

-• Be specific: Make sure our response clearly addresses the problem described in the solution.
+• Be specific: Make sure your response clearly addresses the problem described in the solution.
 We are not interested in open-ended offers to build “whatever we want.”

-• Share relevant company details: This includes the full (and specific) company name, a brief overview of the company history, the number of employees you have, a CAGE code or UEI, and financing stage progress.
+• Share relevant company details: This includes the full (and specific) company name, a brief overview of the company history, the number of employees you have, a CAGE code or UEI (if applicable), and financing stage progress.
 You can also provide the names of the team members who would be working on the proposed project, if available.

 • Demonstrate market viability: Provide a summary of gross sales/revenue or current fundraising to date including investors/funding rounds (if applicable).
 Provide a summary of product commercialization history, roadmap, and go-to-market strategy.